 Eating the foods from the above food groups will help you have a balanced diet.
-Within these groups, there are certain superfoods that you need to eat during pregnancy.
+Within these groups, there are certain superfoods that you might want to include during pregnancy.

 20 Best Foods To Eat For A Healthy Pregnancy

-Here are the 20 foods that you may add to your pregnancy diet to stay healthy and also ensure your baby’s growth.
+Here are the 20 foods that you may add to your pregnancy diet to have balanced meals, to stay healthy and also to ensure your baby’s growth.

 1. Dairy products

 They are an excellent source of calcium, vitamin D, protein, phosphorus, and other essential vitamins and minerals.
-All these nutrients play a significant role in the baby’s growth and birth weight (3).
+All these nutrients play a significant role in the baby’s growth and birth weight when included as part of a healthy diet (3).

 How much to take: 2 to 3 servings a day